exteraGram

 self.log("Plugin unloaded!")

-• on_plugin_load occurs when user enables the plugin or on application startup.
+• on_plugin_load runs when the plugin is enabled or restored during app startup.

 Application events